 There are several substances known to cause lung fibrosis, but people often develop lung fibrosis even when there is no apparent cause.
 When the cause is unknown, it's called idiopathic.

 When pulmonary fibrosis is idiopathic, it most often occurs in people 50 years of age and older, but people of any age can develop it.
+It affects men twice as often as women, and the risk increases greatly with each decade of age over 50.
 Pulmonary fibrosis can be detected at an early stage or late stage but usually gets worse with time.
 Sometimes it progresses slowly but it can also progress quickly over just a few years or even months.

 There are many potential causes of pulmonary fibrosis, such as:

 - rheumatoid arthritis